-“[A]n artistic minimalist platformer where you are tasked with exploring the mysteries of this strange world to ultimately discover its dark truth.”
+“[An] artistic minimalist platformer where you are tasked with exploring the mysteries of this strange world to ultimately discover its dark truth.”

-That’s why I’d assume that the life support of a young woman with a terminal illness is about to get shut down at the start.
-We, the players, take over the role of the life support, which is trying to find a way out of this dying body to finally let her rest in peace.
-Each ‘stage’ gets filled with more and more dangerous platformer elements, which could be interpreted as the symptoms of the sickness; maybe the spikes are a metapher for metastases, for example?
-Even if I got some of those details wrong, I’m certain that “DOLLY” is a game about the inevitability of death itself, and a quite beautiful one that I’d highly recommend you to play.
+So, what exactly is “DOLLY” about?
+I already told you that there is a short scene at the beginning of the game: The three sentences “I understand how painful this is for you, but you need to give me an answer… [It is] the right thing to do.
+For her sake and yours…” get displayed, while you can hear the same squeaking sounds that appear in the ending.
+That is why I would assume that the life support of a young woman with a terminal illness is about to get shut down at the beginning.
+We as the players take over the role of the life support, trying to find a way out of this dying body to finally let her rest in peace.
+Each stage gets filled with more and more dangerous platformer elements, which could be interpreted as the symptoms of the sickness.
+That is why I see it as a game about the inevitability of death itself, and a quite beautiful one that I would highly recommend you to play.
+[PLAY]